 The provisions of this Act come into operation on such day as is, or days as are respectively, fixed by proclamation 1.

-3. Objects
+3. Objects of Act

 (1) The objects of this Act include the following —

-(a) to recognize the right of every child in the State to receive a school education;
+(a) to recognize the right of every child in the State to receive a school education; and